pedrocarvajal/automations-for-ai-for-programmers/workflows/python/refactor-enums.md

 - [ ] **EXPLAIN** if structure was already correct (e.g., "Enum structure was already organized correctly, no changes needed")
 - [ ] **WAIT FOR USER CONFIRMATION** - Explicitly stop and wait for user approval before continuing

+**Common Issues to Check:**

+- Imports not in correct order
+- Missing code review comment
+- Enum members not logically ordered
+- Methods/properties in wrong position
+- Missing `@unique` decorator when values are unique
+- Linting errors after reorganization

 ### Phase 3: Values and Members

 - [ ] Use meaningful values (strings, ints) or `auto()` if values don't matter